AlgoMaster Logo

 Responsibility 2: Persistence to Database

-The responsibility for talking to the database belongs here.
-You can swap out JDBC for JPA or another data layer without touching the rest of the system.
+You can swap out JDBC for JPA, switch from SQL to a NoSQL store, or change your ORM entirely without touching the rest of the system.

-Responsibility 3: Payslip Generation
+Responsibility 3: Auth Token Generation

-Responsibility 4: Emailing the Payslip
+Responsibility 4: Sending the Welcome Email

 This class is responsible only for sending emails.
-It doesn’t calculate anything.
-It doesn’t generate the report.
-It just sends it.

-Common Pitfalls While Applying SRP
+5. Common Pitfalls While Applying SRP

 1. Over-Splitting Responsibilities